upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 If you have already set a FIDO2 PIN on your hardware security key, for example if you have used the security key with other FIDO2 services, then you can skip this step.

 To set a FIDO2 PIN on your hardware security key, follow the instructions provided by the manufacturer.
-For example, if you are using a YubiKey, then use their Windows App, [YubiKey Manager](https://www.yubico.com/support/download/yubikey-manager/) and follow the instaructions [here](https://support.yubico.com/hc/en-us/articles/4402836718866-Understanding-YubiKey-PINs#:~:text=PIN%20Management,FIDO2%20and%20clicking%20Set%20PIN.).
+For example, if you are using a YubiKey, then use their Windows App, [YubiKey Manager](https://www.yubico.com/support/download/yubikey-manager/) and follow the instructions [here](https://support.yubico.com/hc/en-us/articles/4402836718866-Understanding-YubiKey-PINs#:~:text=PIN%20Management,FIDO2%20and%20clicking%20Set%20PIN.).

 ### Create An SSH Key Pair